OmarRyanBekdash/QuickQuotes/README.md

 but the constraints for one ViewController aren't set up (So the PreferencesViewController is useless basically).
 When the code is intact, you can successfully build it.
-AFTER BUILDING: don't press anything.
+AFTER BUILDING: don't press anything on the simulator.
 Go back to the code and uncomment everything you commented before.
 Building the project should have allowed the cocoapods to be recognized.